Skip to main content

 Globe and Mail·May 7

 Prime Minister Carney will keep using the same group of advisors that Trudeau used to help pick new Senators.
-This group suggests people who aren't strongly tied to political parties.
-There are many empty seats in the Senate, but the Prime Minister hasn't said when they will be filled.
+This group suggests people to become Senators, and Carney hasn't said when he will choose people to fill the empty spots in the Senate.
+It's important because the Senate makes laws, and these choices could change how the Senate works.

 Vigil for missing and murdered Indigenous women draws dozens to Parliament Hill